 The Scheme's asset allocation strategy is set by the Board and reviewed regularly.
-The asset allocation strategy for the Scheme has been reviewed during the year.
-The pie charts show the Scheme's asset allocation strategy since 1 May 2018 and the new strategy effective from 1 October 2018.
+The pie charts show the Scheme's asset allocation strategy since 1 May 2018.

 The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) was changed during the year to add a new unit fund, the Alternatives Unit Fund.
 There were no other significant changes to the SIPSP during the year.
 See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.